Theta-Limited/OA-Accuracy-Testing/README.md

 ## Contents

 1. **CoT_Listener_Athena_Filtered_to_csv_file_with_calculation_info.py**: A Python script to listen for multicast UDP messages and dump the relevant data into a CSV file.
-2. **Analyze-OA-CoT-and-GCP-csv-data.R**: An R script to analyze the CoT data against GCP data to understand the accuracy and performance of the terrain-raycast technique.
+2. **Analyze-OA-Android-CoT-and-GCP-csv-data.R**: An R script to analyze CoT data output from OpenAthena for Android (with extended debug CoT mode enabled) against GCP data to understand the accuracy and performance of the terrain-raycast technique.
+3. **Analyze-OA-Core-CoT-and_GCP-csv-data.R**: An equivalent R script to analyze CoT data output from OpenAthena Core (with extended debug CoT mode enabled)

 ## CoT_Listener_Athena_Filtered_to_csv_file_with_calculation_info.py